albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

 ## Java 14 saves the day

-Make a wish for a new Java feature and there will be a JEP for it, most probably with a touch of Brian Goetz on it.
+Make a wish for a new Java feature and there will be a JEP for it.

 Our hero has a number and a name: JEP [358](https://openjdk.java.net/jeps/358){:target="_blank"}: Helpful NullPointerExceptions.